elhep/Motor_controller_DIOT/README.md

 ## Design
 Motion controller is an FPGA based control system based on Magneto board.
 It uses CMOD-A7 as main control unit.
 It is used as a controller for optics adjustment.
-The control is done through SPI interface which has a mapped register that allows the user to set a phase of one of the 8 sin/cos channels that are connected to 2-phase stepper motors.
+The control is done through SPI interface which allows for register based control of the 8 sin/cos channels that are connected to 2-phase stepper motors.
-MC also has a quadrature input that will serve as TBD.
+MC also has a quadrature input for optical sensors that can be read out through SPI.

 ## Block diagram
 ```mermaid